kashik0i/LookOS/README.md

 # LookOS

+## About

-### Just to help me learn more about OS development and eventually make this a working hobby operating system.
+Just to help me learn more about OS development and eventually make this a working hobby operating system.

+Inspired by Andreas Kling [computron](https://github.com/awesomekling/computron).

 ## References:
 [my lab](https://lab.badawy.dev/LookOS)